-The SARC is a state and federal mandated annual report which provides information to parents and the community to allow public comparison of schools for student achievement, environment, resources and demographics.
+The SARC is a state and federal-mandated annual report which provides information to parents and the community to allow public comparison of schools for student achievement, environment, resources and demographics.
 These reports are available upon request at your child's school.
-The SARC can also be accessed on the Twin Rivers district website by clicking "Schools" and choosing the SARC for your child's school site.
+The SARC can also be accessed on the Twin Rivers district website by choosing Academics and clicking School Accountability Report Card (SARC) under Assessment & Accountability.